 - Compensation can include earnings, vacation pay, pay for time lost, etc. - Can receive credit in personal injury settlements, or other pay for time lost situations, if allocated to specific months. - In these cases, a service month can only be credited if compensation allocated for that month is at least 10 times the daily rate of pay. - Pay for time lost applies only to months lost due to that injury. - Additional service months can sometimes be deemed when employee doesn't actually work in every month of a year.
-During a deemed service month, the employee must be: - In an employment relation with a covered rail employer (on approved leave of absence), or - An employee representative. - No credit is given for local lodge service totaling less than \$25 per month. - Work for a local lodge must be preceded by creditable railroad service to a rail employer. - If an employee does not meet the minimum service requirement, railroad retirement credits are transferred to the Social Security Administration at the time of his or her retirement or death.
+During a deemed service month, the employee must be: - In an employment relation with a covered employer (on approved leave of absence), or - An employee representative. - Local lodge service is creditable if the compensation is at least \$25/month and the work was preceded by creditable service to a covered employer. - If an employee does not meet the minimum service requirement, railroad retirement credits are transferred to the Social Security Administration at the time of his/her retirement or death.